FireFly08151/Moza2Joystick/README.md

 1. Connect your Moza wheelbase and pedals.
 2. Launch Moza2Joystick — it will automatically detect connected Moza hardware.
+    - starts Moza Pit House automatically if set to Moza SDK in [config](./config.json)
 3. The program updates the vJoy controller with values from you hardware.
 4. Start your game and select the vJoy controller as input.